Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 For example, `Option<String>` on the UI converts into the `TextField`, `Option<bool>` into `CheckboxField` and so on.
 The more information about these fields in the [Chapter Control Field subsection](#chapter-control-field).

-The diagram shows the relation between the described classes:
+The diagram shows relations between the described classes:

 ![Metrics Storybook class diagram](http://www.plantuml.com/plantuml/proxy?cache=no&fmt=svg&src=https://raw.githubusercontent.com/Flank/flank-dashboard/metrics_storybook_design/metrics/web/docs/features/storybook/diagrams/metrics_storybook_class_diagram.puml)

-Once we've defined classes that set up and prepare the list of [stories](#story) with their [chapters](#chapter), we can describe a list of widgets, that represent UI part of the storybook:
+Once we've defined classes that set up and prepare the list of [stories](#story) with their [chapters](#chapter), we can describe a list of widgets, that represents the UI part of the storybook:

 - [Sidebar](#sidebar)
 - [Preview](#preview)